SovereignCloudStack/standards/Standards/scs-01XX-v1-secure-connections.md

 #### Local UNIX socket and SSH live migration

 As an alternative to the TLS setup, libvirt can be configured to use a local UNIX socket and Nova can be configured to use SSH to this socket for live migrations instead.
 The regular libvirt port can then be limited to localhost (`127.0.0.1`) which will make it inaccessible from outside the host but still enables local connections to use it.
 The challenge of this approach lies in restricting the SSH access on the compute nodes appropriately to avoid full root access across compute nodes for the SSH user identity that Nova will use for live migration.
+This can be addressed by restricting the command set that is available and the paths that are accessible to these target SSH user identities on compute nodes, limiting them to the scope strictly required by the live migration.

 A basic setup for combining the UNIX socket with SSH live migration settings is illustrated below.